Italian textiles struggle to weave a new spell

 Franchina speaks with pride as he asks a colleague to switch on the company's latest model, which he helps produce.
 He hates the uncertainty these days, he says, but at 44 considers himself lucky to still have a job.

-"Now 20-year-olds with much better qualifications than mine can only find temporary work in call-centres," he shouts as the machine roars into action.
+"Now 20-year-olds with much better qualifications than mine can only find temporary work in call-centers," he shouts as the machine roars into action.

 (Edited by Simon Robinson and Sara Ledwith)